 Ming Maa, President of Grab, said: “As a global leader in the automotive industry, Toyota’s investment in Grab is based on their conviction in our leadership in driving the adoption of new mobility solutions and expanding O2O mobile services, such as GrabFood and GrabPay, in the region.
 Grab is the first Southeast Asian technology startup to have achieved run rate revenues of over US$1 billion across an installed mobile base of over 100 million users.
 Our rapid user and revenue growth is a testament to our ability to hyper-localise, efficiently execute and provide the highest efficiency platform in a region as diverse as Southeast Asia.
 We are honored to be supported by industry leaders including Toyota, Uber, Didi and SoftBank.”

 Shigeki Tomoyama, Toyota Executive Vice President and President of Toyota’s in-house Connected Car Company, said: “I am delighted that we are strengthening our collaboration, which utilizes Toyota’s connected technologies, with Grab, Southeast Asia’s leading ride-hailing company.
-Going forward, together with Grab, we will develop services that are more attractive, safe and secure for our customers in Southeast Asia.”
+Going forward, together with Grab, we will develop services that are more attractive, safe and secure for our consumers in Southeast Asia.”